 Organize your laundry room with individual hampers per family member to keep clothes separate.
 Consider creating a laundry schedule for the family to avoid excessive traffic in your laundry room.
 Organize cleaners and detergents in cabinets or shelving and have older family members pitch in with the folding and sorting of clothes.

 Start off the back to school season by purging old clothes from your kids closets.
 Whether too old, too small, or out of season, these clothes can be donated to charity or given to younger siblings.

 Go through their closet with your kids, as that will solve the “Mom what did you do with my favorite sweater?” yells in the morning and will help them keep up with their own belongings.
 Organize clothes by school functions, organizations, sports and other activities to ease the time in finding outfits to wear in the morning.

 While you are thinking about closets, this is also a good time to tackle clutter in your own closet too!

 If you find you need help with your back to school organization projects, calling in the help of a professional home organizer can be very helpful, especially if things have got a little chaotic in years past.
-A professional organizer can not only help you clear physical clutter but also help you create new routines and organizational systems that will help make this new school year the most organized ever, for everyone.
+The pros at Just Organized by Taya can not only help you clear physical clutter, but also help you create new routines and organizational systems that will help make this new school year the most organized ever, for everyone.
 To discuss how we can help you, why not book a free 15-minute Zoom consultation here?